airawat/cascading.accumulo/examples/sample4/ReadMe.txt

 Verify counts in Accumulo table
 ============================================
+To check the record count in Accumulo of distinct row keys-

 a) Attach the iterator - FirstEntryInRowIterator - this will return only the first record for each rowID root@indra employeeDB_employee> setiter -t employee -class org.apache.accumulo.core.iterators.FirstEntryInRowIterator -scan -p 109